The Mysterons: Other media

 "Winged Assassin", "Dangerous Rendezvous" and "Traitor" all contain flashbacks to various scenes in this episode.

 In 1967, Century 21 Records released an audio adaptation of the episode in extended play format.
 Titled Introducing Captain Scarlet, it ends with the discovery that Scarlet's Mysteron double is returning to life and the suggestion (present in the pilot script) that his former loyalties can be restored with the help of an advanced computer.

 In 1980, the New York office of distributor ITC Entertainment re-edited the episode to form the opening segment of Captain Scarlet vs. the Mysterons, a made-for-TV Captain Scarlet compilation film.
 In 1993, a novelisation by Dave Morris was published by Young Corgi.

-The first episode of the computer-animated remake, New Captain Scarlet, begins in a similar way.
+The first episode of the animated remake, New Captain Scarlet, begins in a similar way.
 Here, the Mars mission is conducted by Captains Scarlet and Black and the assault on the Mysteron city provokes an immediate counter-strike, in which the Mysterons use their powers to kill Black and injure Scarlet.
 Later, Black is resurrected by the Mysterons and Spectrum discovers that Scarlet has been left with the Mysteron ability to self-repair.
 In an interview, Gerry Anderson described this version of the first contact between humanity and the Mysterons as "ten thousand times better than the original – much more exciting, much more real."